 Note: The directory that contains the robot CAD files for the Autodesk Inventor platform is

 The CAD platform opens the robot assembly.

 Once you successfully open the robot CAD assembly in your Inventor installation, you can export the assembly in a format compatible with the latest Simscape Multibody technology:

-In the Inventor toolbar, select Add-Ins > Export SimMechanics Second Generation.
+In the Inventor toolbar, select Add-Ins > Export Simscape Multibody.